BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-In April 2012, Amazon Web Services launched the AWS Marketplace, a one-stop spot for finding software that runs on AWS.
-Today, the AWS Marketplace contains more than 1,000 listings in 24 categories ranging from big data to bug-tracking to business intelligence.
+In April 2012, Amazon Web Services launched AWS Marketplace, a one-stop spot for finding software that runs on AWS.
+Today, AWS Marketplace contains 37 categories that include software infrastructure, business software, desktop software and developer tools.

 What is the AWS Marketplace?

 Amazon describes AWS Marketplace as "an online store that helps customers find, buy and immediately start using the software and services they need to build products and run their businesses."
 It also serves as a new sales channel for software vendors.

 What drove AWS to create its online store?

 Amazon said customers have been asking for faster, better ways to find and deploy software running on AWS.
 In a blog post, Amazon CTO Werner Vogels wrote, "The way businesses are buying applications is changing.
 There is a new generation of leaders that have very different expectations about how they can select the products and tools they need to be successful."
 Specifically, he said, Amazon created AWS Marketplace to meet customer demands for choosing software "in a way that was completely in line with the 'cloud experience:' no software to install, no sales cycle, no procurement delays and [with] a selection of licensing models to choose from."

 Any customer with an AWS account can shop in AWS Marketplace.
 Customers should be familiar with Amazon Elastic Compute Cloud (EC2) instances before purchasing vendor software.

 What types of products are sold on AWS Marketplace?

 The store offers commercial software products targeted to companies and developers, as well as open source software.
 The four major product categories include: